divitngoc/sandbox-banking-app/README.md

 ### Limitations
 - Performance will likely to suffer from huge traffic due to locking of the database for transfers (Proposal: have read replicas of DB).
+- Authorizing via password is not great and is a security risk.
+(Proposal: Redirecting them directly to Keycloak site, and then have Keycloak to redirect to us with code after the user has authorized.
+Our application can then exchange it for an access-token which is much more secured.)